-Several forms of psychotherapy may help compulsive sexual behavior.
+Certain forms of psychotherapy, also called talk therapy, may help you learn how to manage your compulsive sexual behavior.
 These include:

-- Psychodynamic psychotherapy.
-This form of psychotherapy focuses on increasing your awareness of unconscious thoughts and behaviors, developing new insights into your motivations, and resolving conflicts.
+- Psychodynamic psychotherapy, which focuses on increasing your awareness of unconscious thoughts and behaviors, developing new insights into your motivations, and resolving conflicts

-- Cognitive behavioral therapy.
-This form of therapy helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones.
+- Cognitive behavioral therapy, which helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones

 - Antidepressants.
 Those most commonly used to treat compulsive sexual behavior are selective serotonin reuptake inhibitors (SSRIs).
 These include fluoxetine (Prozac), paroxetine (Paxil), sertraline (Zoloft) and others.

-- Naltrexone (ReVia).
-This medication is generally used to treat alcoholism and blocks the part of your brain that feels pleasure with certain addictive behaviors.
+- Naltrexone.
+Naltrexone (Revia, Vivitrol) is generally used to treat alcoholism and blocks the part of your brain that feels pleasure with certain addictive behaviors.

 - Anti-androgens.
 These medications reduce the biological effects of sex hormones (androgens) in men.
 One example is medroxyprogesterone (mud-rok-see-pro-JES-tur-own).
 Because they reduce sexual urges, anti-androgens are often used in men whose compulsive sexual behavior is dangerous to others, such as pedophilia.

-- Luteinizing hormone-releasing hormone (LHRH).
+- Luteinizing hormone-releasing hormone.
 This medication may reduce obsessive sexual thoughts by reducing the production of testosterone.